Imperial Airways: The Eastern route

-The Africa Route
+The Africa route

-On 28 February 1931 a weekly service began between London and Mwanza on Lake Victoria in Tanganyika as part of the proposed route to Cape Town.
+On 28 February 1931 a weekly service began between London and Mwanza on the Southern shore of Lake Victoria in Tanganyika as part of the proposed route to Cape Town.
 On 9 December 1931 the Imperial Airways' service for Central Africa was extended experimentally to Cape Town for the carriage of Christmas mail.
 The aircraft used on the last sector, DH66 G-AARY City of Karachi arrived in Cape Town on 21 December 1931.
-On 20 January 1932 a mail-only route to London to Cape Town was opened.
+On 20 January 1932 a mail-only route between London and Cape Town was opened.
 On 27 April this route was opened to passengers and took 10 days.
-In early 1933 Atalantas replaced the DH.66s on the Kisumu to Cape Town sector of the London to Cape Town route.
+In early 1933 Atalantas replaced the DH.66s on the sector of the London to Cape Town route that started at Kisumu, Kenya, in Homa Bay on the Northern shore of Lake Victoria.
 On 9 February 1936 the trans-Africa route was opened by Imperial Airways between Khartoum and Kano in Nigeria.
 This route was extended to Lagos on 15 October 1936.

 Short Empire flying boats

 In 1937 with the introduction of Short Empire flying boats built at Short Brothers, Imperial Airways could offer a through-service from Southampton to the Empire.
 The journey to the Cape was via Marseille, Rome, Brindisi, Athens, Alexandria, Khartoum, Port Bell, Kisumu and onwards by land-based craft to Nairobi, Mbeya and eventually Cape Town.
 Survey flights were also made across the Atlantic and to New Zealand.
 By mid-1937 Imperial had completed its thousandth service to the Empire.
-Starting in 1938 Empire flying boats also flew between Britain and Australia via India and the Middle East.
+Starting in 1938 Empire flying boats also flew between Britain and Australia via the Middle East and India.

 In March 1939 three Shorts a week left Southampton for Australia, reaching Sydney after ten days of flying and nine overnight stops.
 Three more left for South Africa, taking six flying days to Durban.

 Passengers

 Imperial's aircraft were small, most seating fewer than twenty passengers; about 50,000 passengers used Imperial Airways in the 1930s.
 Most passengers on intercontinental routes or on services within and between British colonies were men in colonial administration, business or research.
 To begin with only the wealthy could afford to fly, but passenger lists gradually diversified.
 Travel experiences related to flying low and slow, and were reported enthusiastically in newspapers, magazines and books.
 There was opportunity for sightseeing from the air and at stops.
+Imperial Airways sought to attracts tourists to Iraq.